diyo18/Assignments/CISC187/Week 14/Project.md

 ANSWER :

-For this code, I created a struct to receive the data of the players.
-From there, I run a loop that combines the first array of first and last names and store that in a hash set.
+For problem number 1, I created a struct to receive the data of the players.
+After that I run a loop that combines the first array of first and last names and store that in a hash set.
 This takes O(N).
 I then run another loop that looks at the second array.
 This takes O(M).
 If their name is found in that set that I put into the hash set, then I add it to the result.
 With that, I was able to get a time complexity of O(N+M).

 ```
 #include <vector>